omerbsezer/Fast-Kubernetes/README.md

 - [References](#references)

 ## Motivation <a name="motivation"></a>
 Why should we use Kubernetes?
 "Kubernetes is a portable, extensible, open-source platform for managing containerized workloads and services, that facilitates both declarative configuration and automation.
 It has a large, rapidly growing ecosystem.
 Kubernetes services, support, and tools are widely available."
-(Ref: KubernetesIo)
+(Ref: Kubernetes.io)

 ### Needs <a name="needs"></a>
 - Installing all dependencies, setting up a new environment for SW (time-consuming every time to install environment for testing )